Analysing or debugging a simulation

 simulation.tracer.print_computation_log()

-For more information on the tracer methods, see this Tracer class interface
+For more information on the tracer methods, see Tracer class interface

 Analysing simulation steps